CardinalJV/Pokedex/README.md

 # Pokedex

-Pokedex est une application iOS native qui permet aux utilisateurs de consulter et d'explorer des données sur les Pokémon.
-L'application suit l'architecture MVVM (Model-View-ViewModel) et récupère les données depuis un package externe.
-L'interface est conçue avec SwiftUI, offrant une expérience utilisateur fluide et réactive avec des animations améliorant l'expérience utilisateur.
+Pokedex is a native iOS application that allows users to view and explore data about Pokémon.
+The application follows the MVVM (Model-View-ViewModel) architecture and retrieves data from an external package.
+The interface is designed with SwiftUI, providing a smooth and responsive user experience with animations that enhance the user experience.

 ## ScreenCast

 https://github.com/user-attachments/assets/511b9fdd-3bf1-4b6b-8411-65d43ab7e59b

-## Fonctionnalités principales
+## Main features

-- Affichage des Pokémon :
+- Displaying Pokemon :

-Les Pokémon sont récupérés via une API externe.
+The Pokemon are retrieved via an external API.
-Chaque Pokémon est présenté avec des détails comme son type, ses statistiques, et son image dans la vue PokemonView.swift.
+Each Pokemon is displayed with details such as its type, stats, and image in the PokemonView.swift view.
-Une liste interactive permet de naviguer parmi les Pokémon.
+An interactive list allows you to browse through the Pokemon.

-- Requêtes asynchrones :
+- Asynchronous requests :

-Utilisation de async/await pour gérer les appels réseau.
+Using async/await to handle network calls.
-Les données des Pokémon sont récupérées et traitées via le PokemonViewModel.swift, qui gère la logique de récupération et de traitement des informations.
+Pokémon data is retrieved and processed via PokemonViewModel.swift, which manages the logic for retrieving and processing the information.

-- Gestion des favoris avec SwiftData :
+- Managing favorites with SwiftData :

-Les utilisateurs peuvent enregistrer leurs pokémons favoris grace SwiftData.
+Users can save their favorite Pokémon using SwiftData.

-- Architecture MVVM :
+- MVVM Architecture:

-Le projet est structuré selon l'architecture MVVM pour une séparation claire entre la logique d'affichage (Vue) et la gestion des données (Modèle et ViewModel).
+The project is structured according to the MVVM architecture for a clear separation between display logic (View) and data management (Model and ViewModel).
-Le model est récupéré depuis un package externe, où les données des Pokémon sont modélisées.
+The model is retrieved from an external package, where the Pokémon data is modeled.
-La logique métier et la récupération des données sont centralisées dans PokemonViewModel.swift.
+The business logic and data retrieval are centralized in PokemonViewModel.swift.

-- Interface SwiftUI :
+- SwiftUI interface :

-L'interface est entièrement construite en SwiftUI.
+The interface is built entirely in SwiftUI.
-Utilisation de @State et @Observable pour gérer les états et les données dans les différentes vues.
+@State and @Observable are used to manage state and data in the different views.
-Les composants réutilisables, comme les cartes de Pokémon, permettent une navigation fluide et un affichage dynamique.
+Reusable components, such as Pokémon cards, enable smooth navigation and dynamic display.

-## Détails techniques
+## Technical detail

-- Langage : Swift
+- Language: Swift
-- Frameworks : SwiftUI / SwiftData
+- Frameworks: SwiftUI / SwiftData
-- Architecture : MVVM (Model-View-ViewModel)
+- Architecture: MVVM (Model-View-ViewModel)
-- Récupération de données : Utilisation d'un package externe
+- Data retrieval: Using an external package
-- Version iOS supportée : iOS 14 et plus
+- Supported iOS version: iOS 14 and above

 ## Installation

-Clonez le projet depuis le dépôt GitHub, puis ouvrez-le dans Xcode.
-Assurez-vous que vous utilisez la dernière version de Xcode compatible avec Swift 5, SwiftUI et SwiftData pour éviter tout problème de compatibilité.
+Clone the project from the GitHub repository, then open it in Xcode.
+Make sure you're using the latest version of Xcode that's compatible with Swift 5, SwiftUI, and SwiftData to avoid any compatibility issues.

-## Crédits
+## Credits

-Toutes les données concernant les pokémons proviennent de l'API Tyradexkit.<br/>
+All Pokémon data comes from the Tyradexkit API.<br/>
 https://tyradex.vercel.app